Linuxbrew/brew/docs/FAQ.md

 If available, bottled binaries will be used by default except under the following conditions:

-* Options were passed to the install command, i.e. `brew install $FORMULA` will use a bottled version of $FORMULA, but
+* Options were passed to the install command, i.e. `brew install <formula>` will use a bottled version of the formula, but
-`brew install $FORMULA --enable-bar` will trigger a source build.
+`brew install <formula> --enable-bar` will trigger a source build.
 * The `--build-from-source` option is invoked.
 * The environment variable `HOMEBREW_BUILD_FROM_SOURCE` is set.
 * The machine is not running a supported version of macOS as all